shehzadashiq/aws-bootcamp-cruddur-2023/journal/week11.md

 - Tasks in GitPod and AWS CLI stopped running because `AWS_ENDPOINT_URL` had been set and was causing issues
 - CI/CD configuration error
+- Reply function not working due to code overwrite error, specifically I had when copy/pasting code and not realising this.
+I ended up having to spend time trying to figure out what the issue was by debugging
+- Rollbar stopped working despite working earlier with no errors thrown.
+- Earlier on in the bootcamp I changed my seed script to include the BIO column so I do not need to run the migrations script

 ### Issues during CI/CD stack deployment